Cleaning Hard Water Stains On Marble and Granite

 This Soap Scum / Hard Water Remover for natural stone is your best bet... it's specially formulated for use on marble, granite and all natural stone.It's the best product we've ever found for removing hard water deposits on marble and granite countertops.
-Formulated specifically for natural stone, very effective, and totally safe... will not damage stone.
+Formulated specifically for natural stone, very effective, and totally safe... will not damage marble or any natural stone.

 It's excellent for removing soap scum in showers